 Students must complete a minimum combination of required courses and elective courses.
 In exceptional circumstances, the Graduate Program Committee and thesis supervisor may assign more than the minimum 12 credit hours for a student's degree program, normally at the time of program admission.
+With the exception of core courses, and at the discretion of Graduate Program Chair, students may be allowed to substitute courses taken from a different institution.
 Required: